-Travel Tales of Argentina
+Travel Tales from Argentina and South America

 Apart from the two main walking circuits, which are fashioned with metal walkways and handrails, Iguazu Falls National Park also has other walking trails that are more remotely located, giving guests the opportunity to hike, rather than walk, to these smaller waterfalls.
 At the end of one of these trails there is a waterfall with a small area below in which visitors can swim.
 By inspecting the map of the National Park, you’ll notice this feature.
 If it is something you want to do, it is recommended to finish everything you want to do in the main area of the park, to make sure you don’t encounter time problems, and miss out on the main event.

 Another option to get some refreshment in the Iguazu Falls national park is to take the Gran Aventura Boat ride, where you’ll shower in the falls!
 Be sure to contact Say Hueque if you need help arranging your trip!

 When planning a trip to Iguazu Falls you need to embrace this journey with the knowledge that you will not […]

 When traveling to Iguazu Falls you need to embrace this journey with the knowledge that you will not only be witnessing […]

 Iguazu is one of the largest waterfalls in the world.
 Not a bad meeting point for the countries.
 As you […]

 Let's keep together & connected through our social media channels: